 2 private editing rooms

-The Department of Design is fortunate to have a fully-operational production lab that is open to students six days a week.
+The Department of Design is fortunate to have a fully-operational production lab that is open to students five days a week.
 The lab provides students access to equipment commonly used in the industry and establishes a learning environment that allows for hands-on education.
 The 1,390 square-foot production lab includes the following equipment: a laser cutter, swing arm and hydraulic paper cutters, various bindery machines including perfect binding units, medium and large format inkjet printers, and two Vandercook proofing letterpresses.

 Design has three dedicated classrooms with capacity for 18 students each.
 They are located in the architectural award-winning Art Annex building across from the main Fine Arts building.
-All rooms have high ceilings, ample natural light, utility sinks, Wi-Fi, and storage areas.
+The rooms have high ceilings, ample natural light, utility sinks, Wi-Fi, and storage areas.